Close Menu

 Objective: Reduce accidents, optimize independence.

-• Increase gaps between activities by 15–30 minutes if puppy makes it through successfully.
+• Increase gaps between activities by 15–30 minutes if the puppy makes it through successfully.

-• Reward potty with short play but only after successful completion.
+• Reward the potty with short play, but only after successful completion.

 • Limit indoor freedom.
-Keep freedom limited until success habit is formed.
+Keep freedom limited until a successful habit is formed.

 Day 6 — Night Training